RubenOpperman/Module_02_RUBOPP25120_FTO2502_GroupB_Ruben-Opperman_SDF01/README.md

 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
 - 🤖 I love problem-solving and working on creative projects.
 - 🔥 Looking forward to building my first real-world application.
+- 🤖 I love learning new skills and applying them to projects i want to build.

 ---